What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

 Licences for strategic military and dual-use goods

-All military controlled items and some highly sensitive dual-use goods (ie those listed on Annex IV of the EU Dual-Use List) need a licence, even if the goods are being dispatched to another EU country.
+All military controlled items and some highly sensitive dual-use goods (such as those listed on Annex IV of the EU Dual-Use List) need a licence, even if the goods are being dispatched to an EU country.
 Read more about when to request an export licence.

 The EU Dual-Use List is published in the UK as part of the UK Strategic Export Control Lists.
 This list of controlled goods includes a wide ranging variety of dual-use goods such as lasers, telecommunications equipment and much more.